ISO/IEC 7816: 7816-7: Interindustry commands for Structured Card Query Language (SCQL)

+According to its abstract, it specifies the concept of a Structured Card Query Language (SCQL) data base, based on the SQL standard ISO 9075 and the related interindustry enhanced commands.

 7816-8: Commands and mechanisms for security operations

 Created in 1995, updated in 2004, 2016, 2019, and 2021.

 According to its abstract, it specifies interindustry commands for integrated circuit cards (either with contacts or without contacts) that may be used for cryptographic operations.
 These commands are complementary to and based on the commands listed in ISO/IEC 7816-4.

 Annexes are provided that give examples of operations related to digital signatures, certificates and the import and export of asymmetric keys.

 The choice and conditions of use of cryptographic mechanisms may affect card exportability.
 The evaluation of the suitability of algorithms and protocols is outside the scope of ISO/IEC 7816-8.

 7816-9: Commands for card management

 Created in 1995, updated in 2004, updated in 2017.

 According to its abstract, it specifies interindustry commands for integrated circuit cards (both with contacts and without contacts) for card and file management, e.g. file creation and deletion.
 These commands cover the entire life cycle of the card and therefore some commands may be used before the card has been issued to the cardholder or after the card has expired.

 An annex is provided that shows how to control the loading of data (secure download) into the card, by means of verifying the access rights of the loading entity and protection of the transmitted data with secure messaging.
 The loaded data may contain, for example, code, keys and applets.